 Changes to budget and cash flow.
 A new child will result in change to the family budget.
 Childcare is usually the biggest expense, but income may also be reduced (at least temporarily) if one parent decides to stay home.

 Insurance review.
 Adoption is one of the “qualifying events” which allow you to make changes to your health insurance policy (ie., adding a dependent).
 It may also be time to increase your life insurance.

-For prospective parents, the adoption process is an exciting (and slightly scary) time.
+The adoption process is an exciting (and slightly scary) time.
 Preparing financially can help you feel prepared and ready to focus on the newest member of your family.
 Good luck!

-Please note, changes in tax laws may occur at any time and could have substantial impact upon each person’s situation.
+Changes in tax laws may occur at any time and could have substantial impact upon each person’s situation.
 You should discuss tax or legal matters with the appropriate professional.